The 10 Components of Fitness for Cricket

 Approaching the issue with professional detachment, I sought to objectively define athleticism and its essential components, aware that ‘athleticism’ can mean different things to different people.

-My initial search through Google and Merriam-Webster offered definitions emphasizing strength, fitness, and agility, but these were too vague to be practically useful.
+My initial search through Google and Merriam-Webster offered definitions emphasizing strength, fitness, and agility, but these were too vague to be practically helpful.

 Frustrated by the lack of concrete guidance, I decided to take the initiative.

-Drawing on the pioneering work of Tudor Bompa, a renowned strength and conditioning expert, I proposed to the Strength Matters team a model outlining seven key components of fitness for cricket and complete athleticism.
+Drawing on the pioneering work of Tudor Bompa, a renowned strength and conditioning expert, I proposed a model outlining seven key components of fitness for cricket and complete athleticism to the Strength Matters team.

 This sparked extensive debates and discussions, culminating in a consensus on ten critical components of fitness for cricket and athleticism.